Proteobench/ProteoBench/docs/available-modules/2-DDA-Quantification-ion-level.md

 ## Important Tool-specific settings
 Table 2 provides an overview of the required input files for public submission.
 More detailed instructions are provided for each individual tool in the following section.

 **Table 2.
-Overview of input files required for public submission**
+Overview of input files required for metric caluclation and public submission**
 |Tool|Input file|Parameter File|
 |---------|-----|-|
 |AlphaPept|result_peptides.tsv|results.yaml|